Gcenx/homebrew-wine/README.md

 ```

 ## gecko & mono are included;
-`wine-gecko` & `wine-mono` are included within these custom `Wine-*` packages, usually wine(64) will download and then install .msi packages into each and every wineprefix increasing prefix size instead the "shared" packages were used to help reduce prefix size
+`wine-gecko` & `wine-mono` are included within these custom `Wine-*` packages, usually wine(64/32on64) will download and then install .msi packages into each and every wineprefix increasing prefix size instead the "shared" packages are used to reduce prefix size.

-## Don't open issues for wine issues!
+## Don't open wine issues here!;
-Any wine bugs or regressions report those to [Winehq Bugzilla](https://bugs.winehq.org/), for package related issues related to missing dylib or a dylib refusing to load on OS X 10.9 then open an issue so it can be resolved.
+Wine bugs/regressions need to be reported via [Winehq Bugzilla](https://bugs.winehq.org/)\
+Packaging related issues should be opened here.\
+As I’m not too familiar with brew any issues with the provided casks/formulas should be reported.

 ### Found this helpful?
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/gcenx?locale.x=en_US)